fullmetalbrackets/blog/src/content/blog/setup-photosync-with-smb-server.md

 ## References

 - <a href="https://www.photosync-app.com/home" target="_blank">PhotoSync Website</a>
-- <a href="/blog/setup-a-samba-share-on-linux-via-command-line">My blog post on how to set up a Samba Share
+- <a href="/blog/setup-a-samba-share-on-linux-via-command-line">My blog post on how to set up a Samba Share</a>